 2004 – 2010

 In 2010 Toby joined the KTM Team where he won the majority of the Australian Off-Road titles.
-Toby won the Finke Desert Race and the Hattah Desert Race on his first attempt, and also won the Australian Off Road Championship & Australian 4 Day Enduro Races.
+Toby won the Finke and Hattah Desert Race on his first attempt, and also won the Australian Off Road Championship & Australian 4 Day Enduro Races.
 Riding for Kawasaki, Toby won the Australian Off-Road Championship in his first year of competition.
 He was awarded the Australian Dirt Bike magazine Rookie of the Year title.
-Toby was also chosen to ride for Australia in Portugal for the 2009 Enduro where he was the fastest under-23 years rider and 14th in the world.
+Toby was also chosen to ride for Australia in Portugal for the 2009 Enduro where he was the fastest rider under-23 years and 14th in the world.
 Toby won 2 Australian junior titles in 2003, and was signed by Kawasaki Australia and moved from Hillston to Singleton.
 At the ripe age of 16, Price began his professional career in 2004.